UKDRI/ScoreREMGUI/installation_support/Installation_support.md

 1. Download and install Python 3.11.6 from the following link: [Python-3.11.6-amd64.exe](https://www.python.org/ftp/python/3.11.6/python-3.11.6-amd64.exe).
     - Choose "Add Python.exe to PATH" in the pop-up installer.

-In case of MacOS or Linux OS versions, please find and install Python 3.11.6 from [here](https://www.python.org/downloads/release/python-3116/)
+-In case of MacOS or Linux OS versions, please find and install Python 3.11.6 from [here](https://www.python.org/downloads/release/python-3116/)

-Installation instructions for Ubuntu can be found [here](https://www.geeksforgeeks.org/how-to-install-python-in-ubuntu/)
+-Installation instructions for Ubuntu can be found [here](https://www.geeksforgeeks.org/how-to-install-python-in-ubuntu/)

 2. Open a command prompt by typing `PowerShell` into the search bar in the Start menu and then clicking on PowerShell.
     - In MacOS / in Ubuntu use `Terminal` to perform the same checks.